Seattle to Washington (SEA–DCA) — Airlines, Schedules & Connections

 No flights match your filters.

 SEA–DCA is served by 2 airlines with nonstop service.
 Alaska Airlines and Delta Air Lines lead the route.
-The flight covers 2,323 miles in approximately 4h 57m.
-Beyond nonstop, 50 hubs offer 1-stop connections.
+The flight covers 2,323 miles in approximately 5h 6m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape